-Whilst we must all stay safely at home, in our bubbles, there may be items that you need to catch up with your centre members about, and this can be achieved through an online meeting or using other online tools.
+There may be times that you need to catch up with your centre members and this can be achieved through an online meeting or using other online tools.

 Some options are listed below, with guidance on how to use – these are not an endorsement or recommendation but just for information sharing.